Check here regularly for updated information about our programs, or get on our list for quarterly newsletters!

 Scholarships for China

-We are pleased to announce a new scholarsip available through the Fund for Education Abroad.
+We are pleased to announce a new scholarship available through the Fund for Education Abroad.
 Students studying on the Middlebury School in China are eligible for an Access Partner scholarship of up to $5,000 for a semester and $10,000 for an academic year.
-For the fall 2020 cycle, the scholarship application will open on November 11th.

 Beginner Track in Russia